-Time point: Anticoagulant parameters depend on the time when the blood sample was taken relative to the time when the previous dose was given.
-A blood sample taken 2 hours after Pradaxa® ingestion (~peak level) will have different (higher) results in all clotting tests compared with a blood sample taken 10-16 hours (trough level) after ingestion of the same dose.
+Time point: Anticoagulant parameters depend on the time when the blood sample was taken as well as when the last dose was given.
+A blood sample taken 2 hours after Pradaxa® ingestion (peak level) will have different (higher) results in all clotting tests compared with a blood sample taken 20-28 hours (trough level) after ingestion of the same dose.